 42. Do Good with Your Photography

 Not everyone has the opportunity to have a professional photo taken of themselves.
 They don’t know what it is like to see themselves in the best light or thought of as beautiful.
 Donate your time and talent to capture a precious moment for a family or to make someone feel more beautiful than they ever have before.

-This is a program dedicated to connecting professional photographers with medical professionals and families who have suffered the death of their newborn child.
+This is a program dedicated to connecting professional photographers with medical professionals and families who have suffered a tragedy such as the passing of a small child.
 Photographers are responsible for photographing a moment in time that captures the beautiful love between a mother and her child and the tender feelings of a father for his family.

 Details for this program can be found by clicking here.

 Created by professional photographer Jeremy Cowart, this charity event happens every December around the world.
 It’s an event dedicated to finding people in need and taking their portrait.
 It’s not about the money or our portfolios, but making a difference by giving a photo.

 To learn more how you can be involved, or to start your own location of Help-Portrait in your city, click here.